-Our aim is to support parents in their parenting journey and equip them on how to help children develop *Problem-solving skills *Self-esteem *Responsibility *Self-discipline *Resiliency *Motivation *Accountability *Flexibility etc., etc., and more such essential life skills.
+Our aim is to empower parents with tools to enhance their parenting, and equip them on how to help children develop *Problem-solving skills *Self-esteem *Responsibility *Self-discipline *Resiliency *Motivation *Accountability *Flexibility etc., etc., and more such essential life skills.

 The tools shared also help to breakthrough and solve challenges like *Power Struggles *Strong-willed *Tantrums *Sibling Fights *Tough Listeners *Homework battles *Lack of Motivation for school *Sharing responsibilities *Back Talk etc.